-The total income tax expense of \$0.3 million recognized for the three months ended January 31, 2018 was primarily related to state tax expense from income generated that was not offset by tax benefits in states where we fully reserve the tax benefit from net operating losses.
-The total income tax expense of \$0.5 million recognized for the three months ended January 31, 2017 was primarily related to the impact of permanent differences between book income and taxable income and the conversion of deductible charitable contributions to net operating losses, which increased the Company's valuation allowances.
+The total income tax expense of \$0.3 million and \$0.6 million recognized for the three and six months ended April 30, 2018, respectively, was primarily related to state tax expense from income generated that was not offset by tax benefits in states where we fully reserve the tax benefit from net operating losses.

+The total income tax benefit of \$1.1 million and \$0.6 million for the three and six months ended April 30, 2017, respectively, was primarily due to the federal tax benefit on the pre-tax loss for the periods, partially offset by state tax expense from income generated in some states, which was not offset by tax benefits in other states that had losses for which we fully reserve the net operating losses.

-Our federal net operating losses of \$1.6 billion expire between 2028 and 2037.
+Our federal net operating losses of \$1.7 billion expire between 2028 and 2037.
 Our state NOLs of \$2.6 billion expire between 2018 and 2037.
-Of the total state amount, \$247.1 million will expire between 2018 through 2022; \$463.1 million will expire between 2023 through 2027; \$1.5 billion will expire between 2028 through 2032; and \$350.0 million will expire between 2033 through 2037.
+Of the total state amount, \$247.1 million will expire between 2018 through 2022; \$463.1 million will expire between 2023 through 2027; \$1.5 billion will expire between 2028 through 2032; and \$348.7 million will expire between 2033 through 2037.

 On December 22, 2017, the President of the United States signed into law the Tax Cuts and Jobs Act of 2017 (the "Act").
 Effective January 1, 2018, the comprehensive U.S. tax reform package, among other things, lowered the corporate tax rate from 35% to 21%.
 Under the accounting rules, companies are required to recognize the effects of changes in tax laws and tax rates on deferred tax assets and liabilities in the period in which the new legislation is enacted.
 The effects of the Act on the Company include one major category which is the remeasurement of deferred taxes.
 Our accounting for the U.S. federal corporate tax rate is complete.
-Consequently, we have recorded a decrease related to deferred tax assets and liabilities of \$298.5 million and \$12.2 million, respectively, with a corresponding net adjustment to the valuation allowance for the period ending January 31, 2018, therefore there was no income tax expense or benefit as a result of the tax law changes.
+Consequently, we have recorded a decrease related to deferred tax assets and liabilities of \$298.5 million and \$12.2 million, respectively, with a corresponding net adjustment to the valuation allowance in fiscal 2018, therefore there was no income tax expense or benefit as a result of the tax law changes.
 We will continue to evaluate the impact of the tax reform as additional regulatory guidance is obtained.
 The ultimate impact of tax reform may differ from our interpretations and assumptions due to additional regulatory guidance that may be issued.